P1X-in/tanks-of-freedom-ii/docs/DESIGN.md

 Driven by their rivalry agains Ruby Dusk and potential gains, Sapphire Dawn President Gideon agrees to help Amber Noon in their war.
 General Cyrus is sent to attack Ruby Dusk lands, and fight to help free the Amber Noon capital, but then encounter Jade Twilight and Amber Noon forces led by Prince Tybalt in their way.
 Warlord Grim declares Prince Tybalt a traitor, who wants to overthrow King Ludwig, and asks Sapphire Dawn Commando Blake to deal with them.

 #### Jade Twilight Campaign
-Amber Noon Prince Tybalt visits Jade Twilight Chancelor Irene to ask for help, as his country is being attacked.
+Amber Noon Prince Tybalt visits Jade Twilight Chancellor Irene to ask for help, as his country is being attacked.
 Jade Twilight sends Admiral Torsten as a diplomatic envoy to Amber Noon capital, but he gets attacked by Amber Noon forces instead, as Warlord Grim fears he would discover the truth.
 He fights Amber Noon troops, as well as Ruby Dusk forces ocuppying the country.
-Near the capital, He encounters Sapphire Dawn forces allied with Warlord Grim, and fights them to gain a foothold, while Captain Claude is dispatched to return to Chancelor Irene with the news.
+Near the capital, He encounters Sapphire Dawn forces allied with Warlord Grim, and fights them to gain a foothold, while Captain Claude is dispatched to return to Chancellor Irene with the news.
 On his way he is harrased by Commando Blake, and must defeat him.

 #### Amber Noon Campaign
 Amber Noon Prince Tybalt with a handful of loyal forces trains against Jade Twilight Captain Claude, until he is strong enough.